-Emitting pleasant fragrances that ordinary cats accept without much difficulty, essential oils receive praises from people that keep pets around.
+Emitting pleasant fragrances that ordinary cats accept without much difficulty, essential oils receive praise from people that keep pets around.
 You have a wide range of options at your disposal so all you have to do is to pick one that suits your personal taste.
 One thing you should remember about the oils is that you must dilute them to minimize the chance of upsetting the nose of your cat.
 Furthermore, make sure that the pets could not directly touch the essential oils in order to prevent potential allergic reactions.

-While it sees plenty of uses in various setting, baking soda is well known for its ability to absorb odors.
+While it sees plenty of uses in various settings, baking soda is well known for its ability to absorb odors.
 Hence, if you want an air freshener that works around cats, it's a good idea to use baking soda.
 In the beginning, put about half a spoon of baking soda into a small jar.
 Next, proceed to add in a bit of essential oils.
 After that, cover the top of the jar using a thin piece of cotton cloth.
-Once you are done covering the jar, put the jar to the spot that you need to keep airs fresh.
+Once you are done covering the jar, put the jar to the spot that you need to keep the air fresh.

 It's common knowledge that plants excel at filtering the airs so by placing a few pots of them, you would raise the air quality.
 Compared to commercial fresheners, plants require negligible amounts of investments while having zero side-effects.
 That being said, it's necessary to run a thorough check before finally bringing particular pants back to your home.
 Certain species might give the stomach of your cat a hard time if it takes a bite so be careful.
-Consult the vets in the case you need several recommendations.
+Consult the vets in case you need several recommendations.

 Getting Rid Of All Air Fresheners: Is It Actually Possible?